2025–26 Serie B: From Serie B

 Padova, Virtus Entella, Avellino, and Pescara (via the play-offs) return to Serie B after six, four, seven, and four years, respectively.

 Monza, Venezia and Empoli were relegated back to Serie B after three, one and four years in the top flight, respectively.

 Cosenza, Cittadella, Brescia and Salernitana were relegated back to the third level after six, nine, forty and eleven years, respectively.

+Sassuolo, Pisa and Cremonese are promoted to the top flight after one, thirty four and two years respectively.